Indian nurse who has coronavirus not infected with Wuhan strain, confirms consulate

 Earlier on Thursday, Muraleedharan confirmed the news about the nurse.
 “About 100 Indian nurses, mostly from Kerala, working at the Al-Hayat hospital have been tested and none except one nurse was found infected by coronavirus,” Muraleedharan had tweeted.
 “Affected nurse is being treated at Aseer National Hospital and is recovering well.”

 The toll in the Wuhan coronavirus outbreak rose to 25 on Thursday, Chinese officials have said.
 China’s National Health Commission said the virus has infected 830 people so far and most cases are in the city of Wuhan.
-People in at least 10 other countries were found infected with the virus, but these cases were not fatal.
-The disease has spread to Thailand, South Korea, Japan, Taiwan, Hong Kong, Macau, the United States, Singapore, Vietnam and Saudi Arabia.
+People in at least nine other countries were found infected with the virus, but these cases were not fatal.
+The disease has spread to Thailand, South Korea, Japan, Taiwan, Hong Kong, Macau, the United States, Singapore and Vietnam.

 The coronavirus emerged from Wuhan in Hubei province of China and has led to an outbreak.
 All those infected were residents of Wuhan or recent visitors to the city.
 The virus has spread beyond China’s borders, raising concerns of a pandemic.
 The coronavirus is part of the same family as the severe acute respiratory syndrome, or SARS, and the Middle East respiratory syndrome.